Gruntfuggly/vscode-journal-view/README.md

 This extension adds an explorer viewlet (tree view) to the excellent [vscode-journal](https://marketplace.visualstudio.com/items?itemName=Pajoma.vscode-journal) extension allowing quick access to the journal files.

-The three icons on the view title bar are Refresh (use to clear search filter), Search and Today.
+The three icons on the view title bar are Today, Filter and Refresh.
 Today opens a new journal entry for the current date.

 ## Installing